 - your use of Spotify on any device

-- the personalization of your user experience - watch our personalization explainer video to learn more about this
+- the personalisation of your user experience.
+Watch our personalisation explainer video to learn more about this

 - the infrastructure required to provide our services